 Check the public transportation network and learn how to go to your hall/residence and school campus.
+Any smart card or travel pass for public transport?
 Unlike Hong Kong, cars may turn right at junctions on red lights in some countries.
 Does traffic travel on the right or the left?
 Can you drive with an International Driving Permit in your host country?